 How can we achieve a world without long-term refugee camps?

-Join this hybrid IIED Debates on Wednesday, 27 September to reflect on the possibility of a world without long-term refugee camps.
+This hybrid IIED Debates on Wednesday, 27 September reflected on the possibility of a world without long-term refugee camps.

 Syrian refugee camp in the outskirts of Athens.
 Over 6.6 million Syrians were forced to flee their home since 2011 (Photo: Julie Ricard on Unsplash)